AY2425S2-CS2113-W12-2/tp/docs/DeveloperGuide.md

 Undo only supports single-level restoration of deletions.
 Immediate feedback is provided through console messages.

+### Design Considerations
+ArrayList<String> is used for favoriteItems because:
+* Fast indexed access (O(1))
+* Efficient for sorting and iterating

+Stack<String> is used for undoStack because:
+* LIFO (Last-In-First-Out) is ideal for undo operations.
+* Constant time (O(1)) push and pop operations.

+Persistent Storage ensures data is not lost between sessions by saving the favorites list to a file.

 ### Future Enhancements
-Potential improvements include persistent storage, expanded search/filter options, multi-step undo/redo, and additional sorting criteria.
+Potential improvements include Expanded search/filter options, multi-step undo/redo, and additional sorting criteria.

 ![favorites](diagrams/favorites.png)